You can run OpenCode on Android, but not the way most install guides imply.

 Can you run OpenCode natively on Android in Termux?

-launcher still misdetects Termux as plain Linux and tries to run the Linux-x64
+Upstream still misdetects Termux as plain Linux and tries to run the

-binary on Android-arm64, leading to "incompatible binary" failures.
-That is
+Linux-x64 binary on Android-arm64, giving "incompatible binary" failures;

-which would have removed the hard exit, was closed without merging.
-The working
+removed the hard exit, was closed without merging.
+What fills the gap is

 Why do Claude Code and Gemini CLI work on Termux but OpenCode doesn't?